coder/docs/workspaces/lifecycle.md

 Organizations can set an
 [auto-off inactivity threshold](../admin/workspace-management/shutdown.md).
-After a workspace hasn't been access for the specified threshold, it is shutdown.
+After a workspace hasn't been accessed for the specified threshold, it is shut down.
 A stopped workspace requires a [rebuild](#Rebuilds) before you can access it again.

 ## Hooks